Generalization of the simplicial depth: no vanishment outside the convex hull of the distribution support: Symmetry of random variables

-If a distribution is spherically, elliptically or centrally symmetric, the center of symmetry is unique.
-If the distribution is angular or halfspace symmetric, the center is unique but for the degenerate case in which the distribution on $\mathbb{R}^p,$ $p>1,$ has all its probability mass on a line with more than one median \citep[Theorem 2.1, Lemma 2.3]{Zuo-Serfling-2000-b}.
+Next proposition states that these notions of symmetry are preserved under translation and scalar multiplication. \begin{proposition} Let $X$ be a random variable on $\mathbb{R}^p$ that is symmetric about $\mu \in \mathbb{R}^p$ with respect to either spherical, elliptical, central, angular or halfspace symmetry.
+Then, for any $\lambda \in \mathbb{R}$ and $b \in \mathbb{R}^p,$ $\lambda X + b$ is symmetric about $\lambda \mu + b$ with respect to the same notion of symmetry. \end{proposition} If a distribution is spherically, elliptically or centrally symmetric, the center of symmetry is unique.
+If the distribution is angular or halfspace symmetric, the center is unique but for the degenerate case in which the distribution on $\mathbb{R}^p,$ $p>1,$ has all its probability mass on a line with more than one median \citep[Theorem 2.1, Lemma 2.3]{Zuo-2000-b}.
 Note that, when the center of symmetry is not unique, Proposition \ref{proposition:enlargement:translation} remains valid for each center of symmetry.